analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-01-22-reinforce.md

 ![Reinforce Learning Control Loop](http://bitdribble.github.io/diagrams/reinforce_learning_control_loop.png)

+The process can end after a finite number of steps T, or can continue for an infinite number of steps.
 The agent's function that maps states and rewards to actions is called *policy*, denoted &pi;.

 REINFORCE is perhaps the most basic algorithm for deep reinforcement learning.